Charlescai123/Charlescai123.github.io/_pages/about.md

   - /about.html
 ---

 This is Yihao Cai, AKA Charles.
 I'm currently a PhD student in the Department of Electrical and Computer Engineering at [Wayne State University](https://engineering.wayne.edu/electrical-computer) (WSU).
-My advisor is Prof. [Yanbing Mao](https://ymao578.github.io/index.html).
 My research primarily focuses on <em>Physics-AI</em>, <em>Cyber Physical Systems (CPS)</em>, <em>AI Safety</em>, and their applications in <em>Robotics</em>.
 My goal is to dedicate myself to the advancement of the AI field within the aim of enhancing the safety and intelligence of robots.

 Physics-AI
 ======